 - Flat-out/Short bursts: Some HIIT enthusiasts may not agree, but one HIIT concept is to push oneself as hard as possible for a very short space of time (maybe 20 seconds) before taking a break.
-Done once, this would count as a single round or repetition (rep).
+Done once, this would count as a single round.

-- Lengthy breaks: A certain amount of time is required for recovery before the next set.
+- Lengthy breaks: A certain amount of time is required for recovery before the next round.
 I suggest that you make your breaks 2-minutes long.

-- Multiple reps: HIIT workouts are broken up into separate reps with breaks in-between.
-I suggest 5 or more such reps.
+- Multiple rounds: HIIT workouts are broken up into separate rounds with breaks in-between.
+I suggest 5 or more such rounds.